brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

 If you open the Jupyter notebook `qft.ipynb` and run it (e.g. using the Microsoft Jupyter plugin for Visual Studio Code) you will see example outputs for all of the above functions.

-## Modeling multiple quantum processors in Qiskit
+## Processors and Clusters

+We use the following terminology when implementing distributed versions of the quantum Fourier
+transformation:

-We use the term _processor_ for each individual quantum processor that participates in the distributed quantum Fourier transformation.
+* The term _processor_ refers to one individual quantum processor that participates in the distributed quantum Fourier transformation.

-And we use the term _cluster_ for the collection of all processors that collectively perform the distributed quantum Fourier transformation.
+* The term _cluster_ refers  the collection of all processors that collectively perform the distributed quantum Fourier transformation.
    In other words, a cluster is group of processors.

 Let's say we want to do a quantum Fourier transformation on an input of _N_ qubits.

- * In the non-distributed (local)
+ * In the non-distributed (local) implementation of the distribute quantum Fourier transformation we have a single processor that has _N_ input qubits and _N_ output qubits.

+ * If we want to distribute the quantum Fourier transformation across _M_ processors:

+   * We have a single cluster.

+   * The cluster consists of _M_ processors.

+   * Each processor in the cluster has _N/M_ qubits that contain the input before the circuit is run and that contain the output after the circuit is run.
+We refer to these qubits as the main qubits.

+   * Each processor also contains two additional qubits that are used to communicate with other processors.
+We refer to these qubits as the entanglement qubit and the teleport qubit.
+Their roles are described in more detail below.

 In real life, the processors in a cluster would be connected using some sort of quantum network.
 The quantum network is used to generate entanglement between the processors.